AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-onboarding.md

 ![Platform UI screenshot showing the audience scheduling step.](../../assets/catalog/advertising/liveramp/liveramp-segment-scheduling.png)

 The exported file name is currently not user-configurable.
-All files exported to the [!DNL LiveRamp SFTP] destination are automatically named based on the following template:
+All files exported to the [!DNL LiveRamp - Onboarding] destination are automatically named based on the following template:

 `%ORGANIZATION_NAME%_%DESTINATION%_%DESTINATION_INSTANCE_ID%_%DATETIME%`